KxSystems/docs/docs/wp/data-visualization/index.md

 ---
+title: Data visualization with kdb+ using ODBC <br/>a Tableau case study
+description: Business intelligence (BI) tools are widely used across many industries for their interactive nature, which enables users to create and customize dynamic data visualizations easily.
+Kx provides its own visualization tool, Dashboards for Kx, but clients might have incumbent solutions they wish to connect to kdb+.
 author: Michaela Woods
 title: Data visualization with kdb+ using ODBC
 date: July 2018
 keywords: data, kdb+, ODBC, Tableau, visualization
 ---
 # Data visualization with kdb+ using ODBC: <br/>a Tableau case study

 Business intelligence (BI) tools are widely used across many industries for their interactive nature, which enables users to create and customize dynamic data visualizations easily.
-Kx provides its own visualization tool, [_Dashboards for Kx_](/platform/dashboards/index.md), but clients might have incumbent solutions they wish to connect to kdb+.
+Kx provides its own visualization tool, [_Dashboards for Kx_](/dashboards/), but clients might have incumbent solutions they wish to connect to kdb+.

 Alternatively, many organizations might wish to migrate their back-end database to kdb+ for increased efficiency and scalability, while